-Sua Fa’i Samoan banana and sago pudding
+Sua Fa’i banana and sago pudding

-Use up those ripe bananas and make this scrummy sago pudding recipe that can be served as a simple dessert, breakfast or special treat - contains no added sugar!
+Use up those ripe bananas and make this scrummy Samoan sago pudding recipe that can be served as a simple dessert, breakfast or special treat - contains no added sugar!

 TIME TO MAKE15 - 30 mins

-MEAL TYPEDessert
+MEAL TYPEBreakfast

 TIME TO MAKE15 - 30 mins

-MEAL TYPEDessert
+MEAL TYPEBreakfast

 Find more great recipes and view nutritional information for this recipe on our website.